Buses of Cuernavaca - an agent-based model for universal random matrix behavior minimizing mutual information: Analysis in terms of Mutual Information

 We can see the results in figure \ref{fig:pmi}.
 The pairwise mutual information, within the studied spectrum of $b$, reaches its minimum close to the value of $b$ related to the GUE.
 Thus, as advertised earlier, we claim that the bus drivers of Cuernavaca, while maximizing their payoff, they minimize the mutual information with respect to the neighboring buses.
 This in turn leads to the manifestation of the GUE statistics of the nearest neighbor spacing distribution.

 Let us note that it is clear why APMI is large for large values of $b$ - the bus trajectories are rigid with respect to each other and the amount of shared information is high.
 Why is the value large for very small $b$'s?
-This is because then, the overall entropy of the trajectories is large.
-In fact the relative APMI (APMI divided by the averaged entropy of the particular trajectories, namely the fraction of shared information and the uncertainty) is monotonic across the spectrum of $b$, rising with growing $b$, in accordance with intuition.
+This is because then, it often happens that the buses drive close to each other so that their mutual rate of influence through the logarithmic potential increases.
+Moreover the overall entropy of the trajectories is large for small $b$'s.
+In fact the relative APMI (APMI divided by the averaged entropy of the particular trajectories, namely the fraction of shared information and the uncertainty) is monotonic across the spectrum of $b$, rising with growing $b$.
+This is in accordance with the intuition, that when the trajectories are more and more random, the relative amount of information they share about each other decreases.
+This is captured by Mutual Information relative to the overall entropy.

+In appendix A we extend this numerical analysis to different values of $N$ and $K$.
+In particular we show how the value of $b$ associated with the minimum o APMI, converges to the $b$ related to GUE statistics in growing $N$(=K) and how the results change for $N\ne K$.